 We Want You Back: The Illinois x 2 Scholarship

 The Illinois x 2 Scholarship offers a 50% tuition reduction for the full length of the Illinois MBA.
 The scholarship is exclusively for University of Illinois at Urbana-Champaign alumni who meet the following criteria:

 - Are admitted to the Illinois MBA

-- Hold a bachelor's degree or master’s degree from the University of Illinois at Urbana-Champaign
+- Hold an undergraduate or graduate degree from the University of Illinois at Urbana-Champaign

 - Competitive GMAT or GRE score (Note: “Competitive” is in comparison with our current pool of applicants)

 - Have a minimum GPA of 3.3 in the University of Illinois degree program

 Your application for admission to the Illinois MBA is also your application for a merit-based scholarship.
 We encourage you to search for additional scholarship opportunities external to the Illinois MBA as listed below.

 - International Fellowships available to non-U.S. citizens studying in the U.S.